-We accessioned three commercial cases during the three months ended June 30, 2014.
 We accessioned 96 commercial cases during the three months ended September 30, 2014 as compared to 10 commercial cases for the same period in 2013, an increase of 86 cases, or 860%.
 We accessioned 110 commercial cases during the nine months ended September 30, 2014 as compared to 42 cases for the same period in 2013, an increase of 68 cases, or 162%.
-We accessioned 292 and 402 commercial cases during the three months and year ended December 31, 2014, respectively, representing increases of 286 and 354 cases as compared to the same periods in 2013, respectively, or 4,767% and 738%.
-The average reimbursement collected during the year ended December 31, 2014 was approximately \$1,062 per commercial case.
-Revenues from commercial cases are recognized as collected, and the expected collection period for a commercial case often extends beyond the end of the quarter in which accessioned.
+Revenues from commercial cases are recognized as collected.
+The expected collection period for the commercial cases accessioned during the three months ended September 30, 2014 extends beyond the end of the reporting period.